aolney/ct-modular-book/docs/12-com-mod-modifiers.md

 A voltage controlled sequencer will select the step based on the incoming voltage.
 So when a voltage within a range corresponding to the step is received, that step will be selected, and whatever voltage was there will be output.
 Quantizers perform the same function except that the output notes are determined by the scale rather than being assigned.

 Despite this similarity, quantizers are often used after modular sequencers to make them easier to tune.
-If a quantizer is used this way, adjustment to a sequencer knob will step from one note to the next rather than move through all frequencies in between.
+If a quantizer is used on the output of a sequencer, adjustment to a sequencer knob will step from one note to the next rather than move through all frequencies in between.
+Also, if the quantizer has scale selection, then it will affect all notes in the sequence simultaneously, which can be very convenient.
+However, it's important to keep in mind that a quantizer's voltage for a note, e.g. C4, may not make your oscillator go to the same note.
+To ensure your oscillator's output matches a quantizer, you must tune your oscillator so they match.
 Try patching up a quantizer both ways using the button in Figure \@ref(fig:cv-sequencer-quantizer-plus-quantizer): first using a voltage controlled sequencer and then as a modifier on a sequencer's output.

 (ref:cv-sequencer-quantizer-plus-quantizer) [Virtual modular](https://cardinal.olney.ai) for implementing a quantizer using a voltage controlled sequencer and using a quantizer module to process the output of a sequencer.